-- It's not clear whether Republicans can hold the House and which individuals will lead the key financial services committees, given election losses, retirement and uncertainty around committee leadership decisions. - Congress is slated to be more pro-crypto than ever before, and we may see progress on bipartisan crypto legislation. - If Republicans control both chambers of Congress in addition to the White House, they could revoke rulemaking in the CRA lookback period.
+- It's not clear which party will control Congress and which party will lead the key financial services committees, given close elections, retirement and uncertainty around committee leadership decisions. - Congress is slated to be more pro-crypto than ever before, and we may see progress on bipartisan crypto legislation. - If Republicans control both chambers of Congress and the White House, they could revoke rulemaking in the CRA lookback period.